 I am licensed as a Psychologist in Vermont and New Hampshire and am only able to provide services to clients who are in one of these states at the time of the session.

-In order to protect my clients, confidentiality is strictly maintained within the legal and ethical limits of the psychological profession according to the Ethical Standards of the American Psychological Association and HIPAA.
+In order to protect my clients, confidentiality is strictly maintained within the legal and ethical limits of the psychological profession according to the Ethical Standards of the American Psychological Association (APA) and HIPAA.
 A release of information would be requested prior to disclosure of any confidential information with outside persons or agencies.
-However, there are circumstances in which I am required by law to disclose information without your consent to outside persons and am not required to request an authorization for release of information.
+However, there are circumstances in which I am required by law to disclose information without your consent to outside persons.
 These may include, but not limited to, situations where I believe that a child, an elderly person, or a disabled person is being abused, a client is threatening serious bodily harm to himself/herself or another, or I am informed of any pending illegal activity by a client.

 I occasionally find it helpful to consult with other professionals about my work with clients, including supervision from a senior psychologist.
 These consultations are intended to enable me to provide better services to you.
 During any consultation/supervision, I make every effort to avoid revealing the identity of my clients.
 The consultant/supervisor is also legally bound to keep the information confidential.
 I also video some of my sessions and would only do this with your permission.

 When referrals are received from another healthcare provider (e.g., physician, nurse, therapist, etc.) it is professional courtesy to thank them and let them know that I am seeing you.
 I will ask your permission to correspond with them and to what extent I can share information.